Does Resveratrol Really Activate Sirtuins?

-But first, why give a hoot about resveratrol to begin with?
+But first, let’s address why might you give a hoot about resveratrol to begin with?

 If you’re not taking resveratrol and don’t intend to, or you’ve never heard about it, well, perhaps only your intellectual curiosity may lead you to wonder about what all the fuss is about.